Erotemic/shitspotter/README.rst

 The URL that can be viewed in a web browser: https://ipfs.io/ipfs/bafybeigovcysmghsyab6ia3raycsebbc32kea2k4qoxcsujmp52hzpsghy

-Current IPFS addresses for the top-level dataset filesystem are:
+Current IPFS addresses for each top-level asset group are:

 .. temp